Wottrich/android-camerax-example/README.md

 ## Functionalities
 - Take photo
 - Save photo to the gallery
+- Gallery on app
+- Select a photo and delete or share them

 ## CameraX Dependencies and others things used (build.gradle)
 <details> <summary>Dependencies</summary>